floydspace/serverless-esbuild/README.md

 #### Including Extra Files

 [Serverless Package Configuration](https://www.serverless.com/framework/docs/providers/aws/guide/packaging#package-configuration) will behave in the same way as native packaging.
-Use can use `patterns`, `include` and `exclude` to include extra files into your bundles.
+You can use `patterns`, `include` and `exclude` to include extra files into your bundles.

 #### External Dependencies